duong755/react-codebase/cloud/aws/s3/README.md

 To use S3 at basic level, one would create *bucket* and upload files, folders to it.

+Also, in this repository, I have created a Github workflow where one of its job is deploying to AWS S3.

 ## Guide

 1. Prepare an AWS account.